You want smart political talk without the meltdowns?

 But look, let me ask you this.

-Because I've read that's that can't happen.
+Because I've read that can't happen.

-Well, I think everything is possible for the left.
+I think everything is possible for the left.

 And you got a federal judge to grant them that extension.

-You saw in other places in Pennsylvania, they got to extend the the deadline for when mail-in ballots could come in.
+You saw in other places in Pennsylvania, they got to extend the deadline for when mail-in ballots could come in.

 I'm like, eh, I wouldn't put it past anybody.

-And I think that if that there will be a if there's a will, there's a way, because for the left, remember you've got to lay it the basic premise of the neo-Marxist left in the country today is the ends justifies the means.
+Because for the left, remember, you got to lay the basic premise of the neo-Marxist left in the country today is the ends justify the means.

-And they are all about power, and they want to hold on to power so badly because you know, you saw what happened this week or you know, with the Chevron decision, they're being, you know, overturned by the U.S. Supreme Court.
+And they are all about power, and they want to hold on to power so badly because, you know, you saw what happened this week or, you know, with the Chevron decision, they're being, you know, overturned by the U.S. Supreme Court.

-You see what's happening uh in the courts, and so the left is really genuinely worried that if Donald Trump, Donald Trump, the Republicans take over, they're gonna roll back the deep state, they're gonna roll back the administrative state, they're gonna allow more more freedom and entrepreneurship, more property ownership.
+And so the left is really genuinely worried that if Donald Trump, Donald Trump, the Republicans take over, they're going to roll back the deep state.

 You see the panic.

-I mean, it's it's it's so real.
+I mean, it's so real.

-Uh obviously marks the former attorney general of Arizona.
+And obviously, Mark's the former attorney general of Arizona.

-Yes, that's that's the thing.
+That's the thing.

 He has a record in California you'd have to defend, like the whole, you know, highest taxes in the country thing, highest homeless rate, highest poverty rate.

-Uh There's a reason why that's happening, right?
+There's a reason why that's happening, right?

 So he'd have to defend his record.